 Here is an incomplete list of aftermarket distributions, also known as custom firmware or custom ROM of the original Android operating system by Google.
 These ROMS are customized for various reasons, some for security while others for a better UI.
 Having said that, MIUI is the better OS when it comes to UI because it is inspired by iOS, whereas CopperheadOS is designed from the ground up with security as its selling point.

 Custom ROMs are one of the best advantages of rooting Android.
 With a custom ROM, you can enjoy a wide range of benefits – and yes, a few downsides.
-These ROMs works with most Samsung, Sony, Huawei, LG, HTC, Motorola, Oppo and more.
+These ROMs work with most Samsung, Vivo, OnePlus, XiaoMi, Sony, Huawei, Oppo, Motorola, Nokia and more.
+With the USA ban on US companies exporting and working with Huawei, this custom ROM might be the solution to Honor or Huawei’s smartphone if you are using one.
 Disadvantages of custom ROMs:

 - May void warranties

 - Custom ROMs may not work for all devices

 CalyxOS is an Android mobile operating system that puts privacy and security into the hands of everyday users.
 Plus, proactive security recommendations and automatic updates take the guesswork out of keeping your personal data personal.
 They aspire to accomplish 3 major goals – encrypt the content of communications as much as possible, take countermeasures against metadata collection, and take countermeasures against geolocation tracking.

 To achieve this, they bundle network encryption applications such as Signal for voice and text messaging, Tor Browser for web browsing, Orbot for using Tor as a VPN, two VPN applications, OpenKeychain for OpenPGP support, Conversations, and Briar.

 Security & Privacy Focused